Understanding Cat Purring: The Language of Your Feline Friend

 Purring often naturally accompanies grooming, whether your cat is cleaning itself or enjoying petting from you.
 A content cat that purrs while grooming shows it is in a happy space, relishing the moment.

-This behavior often reflects a positive, relaxed state and shows affection towards you, underscoring the bond you share.
+This behaviour often reflects a positive, relaxed state and shows affection towards you, underscoring the bond you share.

 Your cat’s environment greatly affects its purring behavior.
 In a safe, familiar setting, you will likely hear calm, rhythmic purring.